ranfysvalle02/mdb-runtime/scripts/README.md

 ## check_exception_handling.py

-Custom pre-commit hook that enforces exception handling best practices.
+Custom script that enforces exception handling best practices.

 ### What it checks: